pommicket/ted/README.md

 sudo make install -j4
 ```

+On Windows (64-bit), first you will need to install Microsoft Visual Studio, then find and add vcvarsall.bat to your PATH.
-On Windows (64-bit), you will need the SDL2 VC development libraries: https://www.libsdl.org/download-2.0.php
+Next you will need the SDL2 VC development libraries: https://www.libsdl.org/download-2.0.php
 Extract the zip, copy SDL2-2.x.y into the ted directory, and rename it to SDL2.
 Also copy SDL2\lib\x64\SDL2.dll
 to the ted directory.
 You will also need PCRE2.
 Download it here: https://ftp.pcre.org/pub/pcre/pcre2-10.36.zip,